saucelabs/sauce-docs/docs/api-testing/use-cases/working-with-headers.md

 - `fetch` is the total download time of the payload.
 - `overall` is fetch and latency combined.

-Therefore, you might want to write assertions to verify that the values are below a specific amount of time like the below example in code view:
+Using the values you can write assertions to verify that the values are below a specific amount of time like the below example in Code view:

 ```yaml
 - id: assert-less